How to Dry Mint in the Air Fryer: Quick Dehydration Method!

 • Add a trivet or rack over top of the leaves, or bind the stems together with a heat safe tie to prevent the mint from flying around in the air fryer

-• Separate the leaves from the stems by either gently plucking them off, or by squeezing your hand around the stem over a plate.
-The latter should only be done if you want crushed leaves
+• Separate the leaves from the stems by either gently plucking them off, or by squeezing your hand around the stem over a plate (only if you want crushed leaves)

 • Store dried mint leaves in an airtight container, zippered bag, or spice jar for best preservation of flavor